top of page

 David Van Zandt

-David Van Zandt is president of The New School.
+David Van Zandt is the president of the New School.
 Trained as a sociologist and lawyer, he has served in leadership positions in higher education for more than two decades.
-As president of The New School, he is active in national dialogues about innovation in higher education.
+As president of the New School, he is active in national dialogues about innovation in higher education.

 Arash Molavi Vasséi

-Arash Molavi Vasséi is a research and teaching assistant in the economics department at the University of Hohenheim.
+Arash Molavi Vasséi is a research and teaching assistant in the Department of Economics at the University of Hohenheim.
 His interests include international and monetary macroeconomics, finance, and the history of economics.
 His recent publications include studies in the history of monetary and capital theory.

 Miguel Vatter

-Miguel Vatter is Professor of Politics in the School of Social Sciences at UNSW, Australia.
-He is the author of Machiavelli's The Prince: A Reader's Guide (2013), and The Republic of the Living: Biopolitics and the Critique of Civil Society (2014).
+Miguel Vatter is a professor of politics in the School of Social Sciences at the University of South Wales in Australia.
+He is the author of Machiavelli's The Prince: A Reader's Guide (2013) and The Republic of the Living: Biopolitics and the Critique of Civil Society (2014).

 Gianni Vattimo

-Gianni Vattimo is professor of aesthetics and chair of theoretical philosophy at the University of Turin.
+Gianni Vattimo is a professor of aesthetics and the chair of theoretical philosophy at the University of Turin.

 Jonathan Veitch